 Medical records contain all your health information, including your doctor’s charts, test results, immunization records, and other critical health information.
-You can also create personal health records for yourself or your family, helping caregivers keep track of their loved ones’ chronic conditions.
+These records may be paper or electronic.
+If you have been seen at a medical facility, they will have a medical record for you.
+You can also create personal health records for yourself or your family.
+This can help caregivers keep track of their loved ones’ chronic conditions.

 - Benefits of Electronic Health Records (HealthIT.gov)